DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Life as a teacher in England

-Many teachers who qualified outside the UK settle in England and develop highly successful careers in teaching.
+Many teachers who qualified outside the UK settle in England long-term and develop rewarding careers in teaching.

 ### Career progression